 All these features help optimize memory management using Rust.
 This makes it a programming language of choice for the Cloud.

 Growing adoption of Rust language:

-We are seeing an increase in using Rust language by leading names like Google, AWS, Microsoft, Cloudflare, and others.
-A few examples include
+We see an increase in using Rust language by leading names like Google, AWS, Microsoft, Cloudflare, etc. A few examples include

-- AWS Firecracker: AWS has used Rust to build Firecracker which provides open-source virtualization technology.
+- AWS Firecracker: AWS has used Rust to build Firecracker, which provides open-source virtualization technology.
 It powers AWS Lambda and other serverless offerings.
-Rust has also been used to deliver services such as Amazon Elastic Compute Cloud (Amazon EC2), Amazon CloudFront, Amazon Simple Storage Service (Amazon S3), Amazon Route 53, etc. AWS firecracker (micro VM): https://github.com/firecracker-microvm/firecracker
+Rust has also been used to deliver Amazon Elastic Compute Cloud (Amazon EC2), Amazon CloudFront, Amazon Simple Storage Service (Amazon S3), Amazon Route 53, etc. AWS firecracker (micro VM): https://github.com/firecracker-microvm/firecracker

 - Linkerd service mesh proxy is built in Rust - https://github.com/linkerd/linkerd2-proxy